If you’ve just joined a book club, or you’ve been in one for a while now, there’s one thing that always happens, you discuss the merits of books.

 That’s why it’s important to understand what makes great book club questions and what doesn’t.
 A good question can lead to interesting conversations, while bad ones can fall flat.

-The best book club discussion questions are ones that are open-ended and allow the group to have a wide-ranging conversation.
+The best book club questions for discussion are ones that are open-ended and allow the group to have a wide-ranging conversation.

 If you come to your next meeting armed with these questions, you’re sure to guarantee a wealth of conversations that will go on and on.